 Reaching out to a broken world serving Christ with head, hearts and hands

 Our outreach takes many forms, and is funded through different avenues.
-Ten percent of all income is tithed and this goes to the MAsibumbane project, Dlalanathi NGO and the Kairos Minsitry to restore prisoners through love.
+Ten percent of all income is tithed and this goes to the Masibumbane project, Dlalanathi NGO and the Kairos Ministry to restore prisoners through love.
 Persons also contribute directly to these projects with funds, time and prayer to ensure they continue to minister effectively.